sashaaldrick/risc0-foundry-template-collatz/README.md

 │   └── src
 │       └── lib.rs                  // Compiled image IDs and tests for your guest programs
 └── tests
-    ├── EvenNumber.t.sol            // Tests for the basic example contract
+    ├── CollatzNumber.t.sol            // Tests for the basic example contract
     └── Elf.sol                     // Generated contract with paths the guest program ELF files.
 ```